 - Collaboration with other health care providers.

 Please concatenate all documents into a single .pdf, and “Save as” as an Adobe Acrobat optimized file type to compress, or use an online .pdf compression program.
-If you would like to encrypt your application, please request a password to use from Dr. Sullivan by sending an email request.
+If you would like to encrypt your application, please request a password from Dr. Larson by sending an email request.
 Note, the VA server may reject a large file size.
-As such, please also send a separate, brief email to Dr. Sullivan stating that the application was sent.
-Applications should be submitted to firstname.lastname@example.org.
+As such, please also send a separate, brief email to Dr. Larson stating that the application was sent.
+Applications should be submitted to Craig.Larson3@va.gov.
 (Note, the other VA forms listed on the website: Application for Assoc.
 Health Trainee, Form 306, and National Rules of Behavior will be required upon selection for an externship.).

 Late or incomplete applications will not be accepted.

 - If you would like clarification or further information regarding the NCRAR research rotation, please contact Dr. Dawn Konrad-Martin, Associate Director, NCRAR, at 503-220-8262, x52962, or by email, at firstname.lastname@example.org.

 - If you would like clarification or further information about the clinical rotation, please contact Dr. Craig Larson, Trainee Coordinator and Assistant Chief, by email, at Craig.Larson3@va.gov.